 Aileen S 03/02/20221.0 out of 5.0 stars

 Phone customer support is incredibly rude and uninformed.
 The agent put me on hold without warning.
 Asked for my social and couldn’t find my information but was able to find it near immediately after I suggested using my email instead.
 Unprofessional, poorly trained, and business practice is not secure.
 Please get better agents to discuss account information with.
 Also, for security’s sake, stop asking for a client’s entire SSN on a recorded call.

 Is LendingClub Legit or a Scam?

-Well, unfortunately, there are quite a few complaints about lendingclub.com online.
+Well, unfortunately, there are quite a few Lending Club complaints and Lending Club negative reviews.
 People have claimed that the company charges hidden fees, doesn’t follow through on its promises, and is overall a scam.

 So, is it legit?
 Or is it a scam?

 We don’t think it’s a scam, but they have many complaints that concern us.
 Unfortunately, at this point, it seems like LendingClub has so many bad reviews that it may pay to avoid them altogether.
 If you’re looking for personal loans, I would recommend checking out other options first.
 And if you’ve already been scammed by LendingClub, be sure to report them!